 Dana E. Mountjoy

-With over eight years at both a Big 4 and national firm, Dana’s diverse experience includes a variety of projects from internal controls, inventory reconciliation, and small business services, to fraud investigation, IPO and SOX compliance readiness for a variety of publicly and privately held businesses.
+Before joining BMF in 2014, Dana spent over five years at a Big 4 firm.
+Her diverse experience includes a variety of consulting projects from internal controls and inventory reconciliation to revenue recognition, forecasting and Sarbanes-Oxley compliance readiness for a variety of publicly and privately held businesses.

-Dana’s talent comes from not only understanding the basic principles of accounting and the industry but understanding how it applies to and affects her clients.
-She answers the “so what” of accounting and assurance issues by tying all the pieces together to help operations and C-level management understand the controls, success, and sustainability of their business.
+Dana’s talent comes from leveraging the basic principles of accounting with insights and understanding of the people involved in her clients’ businesses.
+She is skilled at interpersonal team-building and achieving consensus even toward difficult decisions and brings a total understanding of the financial as well as interpersonal sides of the decisions her clients make.
+She answers the “so what” of accounting and assurance issues by tying all the pieces together to help operations and C-level management understand their business’s controls, success, and sustainability.

 - Bachelor of Science in Accounting, Grove City College, Pennsylvania

 - Certified Public Accountant (CPA)

 Professional and Civic Memberships and Activities

 - The Blick Center, board member and treasurer